Family-based Adjustment of Status

 Adjustment of status applications can be based on different types of petitions, including family petitions.
 If you are married to a U.S. citizen, or have a U.S. citizen parent and are under age 21, or have a U.S. citizen child who is at least 21, you should speak with a lawyer to see if you might qualify for adjustment of status.
 If you have a U.S. citizen brother or sister, or a permanent resident spouse, you should also speak with a lawyer.

 In some cases, family members are classified as immediate relatives (IR).
-There is no limit on the number of IR ‘green cards' that are issued each year.
+There is no limit on the number of green cards that are issued to immediate relatives each year.
 In other cases, family members may not be classified as immediate relatives and may therefore be required to wait several years after an immigrant petition is approved before they can apply for adjustment of status.
 If you apply at the wrong time and your application is denied, you could lose your government filing fee.

 It is important to get good legal advice before submitting an application for adjustment of status.
 There have been several changes in USCIS policy in recent years that may affect how the case is processed.

 Our firm has been representing clients in adjustment of status applications for over 10 years.
 We regularly check for updated policies from USCIS so that we can advise our clients appropriately.

 The following relatives of United States citizens are eligible to apply for permanent resident status based on the family relationship: